.

 • On good weather days, breakfast will be around 7:00 a.m., and the team will split into two groups.
 Groups will be divided between the land station and the research vessel.
 These groups will alternate between boat and land work on consecutive days.
 We strive to make opportunities for all participants to take part in both aspects of the data collection (boat and land-based work), but this will always be weather-dependent.

 • All teams should be ready to head to their respective workstations at 9:00 a.m.
-If weather is unfavorable, the day will be spent in the office and hours will be reduced.
+If the weather is unfavorable, the day will be spent in the office, and hours will be reduced.

 • All teams will reconvene around 6:00 p.m. at the field station or back at the house.

-• The teams may assist in carrying equipment back to the field station, but staff will carry out any necessary maintenance.
+• The teams may assist in carrying equipment back to the field station, but staff will perform any necessary maintenance.

 • The staff will plan for the next working day before dinner, checking the weather forecast and making a preliminary decision on whether the teams will go out or not the next morning.